Have a nice day: "Have a Nice Day" culture

 Sandi Mann, a business psychologist at the University of Central Lancashire, defines the "Have a Nice Day" culture as filled with "fake smiles, forced bonhomie, and meaningless demands by workers to 'have a nice day'".
 Managers compel their employees to be attentive and affable with customers despite the fact that some employees do not feel these emotions.

 Sandi Mann concludes from her research that the "Have a Nice Day" culture will prevail, becoming used by more companies and countries.
 In the service industry, for example, she explains that products have become more uniform over the past few decades.
 Thus, the sole way for companies to distinguish themselves is to have better customer service.
 She notes that there are positive and negative effects.
 A positive effect is that it is beneficial for business and for people who enjoy fake displays.
 A negative effect is that emotions incompatible with the "Have a Nice Day" culture are repressed, leading to what Mann terms the "Have a Nice Day" syndrome.
 In an interview for the Wall Street Journal, an employee of a telemarketing company, was called a son of a bitch.
 Clenching his teeth, he responded "Thank you very much, you have a nice day."
 The stress of suppressing their feelings and faking cheerfulness caused people like the telemarketer to feel insincere and phony.
 Individuals affected by the "Have a Nice Day" syndrome must carry out emotional labor, which could lead to diminished self-esteem, depression, and cynicism.

 Criticism

 Have a nice day!
-Sunnybank housewives, and indeed, people from other areas of Brisbane, collectively reeled from the blatant American cliche that had infiltrated our suburbs.
+Sunnybank housewives, and indeed, people from other areas of Brisbane, collectively reeled from the blatant American cliché that had infiltrated our suburbs.
 Have a nice day!
 We only heard that on Hollywood movies and American soap operas!
 Now, poor innocent Aussie teenagers were being forced to say it as if they meant it!

 There is no sincere way to say "have a nice day".
 It's an idiom that's been mashed and mangled over the decades until any semblance of meaning has been wrung out of it.
 It's as sincere as a game show host, but tragically has a much longer shelf life.